Van Lanschot Kempen: Van Lanschot Kempen

 Prior to 1954, Van Lanschot Kempen's banking activities were carried out from its offices in ‘s-Hertogenbosch.
 After that, it progressively expanded its activities by opening additional offices, mostly, in the south of the Netherlands.
 In the early 1970s, it acquired a number of Dutch banks.
 During the 1980s, it opened a number of offices in the centre of the Netherlands, and, begging in 1991, it started an expansion strategy.
 In 1991, it also opened offices in Belgium.

-In 1973, NatWest Group (NatWest) became the first non-family shareholder when it acquired a minority interest in the parent Van Lanschot's Beleggings-Compagnie.
+In 1973, National Westminster Bank (NatWest) became the first non-family shareholder when it acquired a minority interest in the parent Van Lanschot's Beleggings-Compagnie.
 From the early 1990s, until it sold its interest in 1994, NatWest was the majority shareholder.

 In June 1999, Van Lanschot's equity securities were listed on Euronext Amsterdam.

 In 2004, Van Lanschot Kempen acquired CenE Bankiers (financial services for the healthcare sector) in 2004 from ING Bank N.V.

 In 2007, Van Lanschot Kempen acquired Kempen & Co.
 Kempen & Co was established in 1903 in Amsterdam by Arines Johannes Kempen with his companion Martinus Dirk de Lange as an independent stockbroker.
 The commodities exchange, the Beurs van Berlage had opened only a month before, and it was this exchange that was used by Kempen & Co for its trading.
 The company began by specialising in the trade of listed companies that operated in the Dutch East Indies.

 In 2013, Van Lanschot Kempen launched Evi van Lanschot.
 Evi van Lanschot is an online savings and investment platform aimed at extending its offering to mass affluent clients and first-time investors.

 In 2015, Van Lanschot Kempen acquired UK fiduciary management business of MN, a Dutch pensions and investments manager.
 In December 2016, Van Lanschot Kempen acquired the private banking business of Staalbankiers.
 In August 2017, Van Lanschot Kempen acquired UBS's Dutch wealth management business.
 In 2021, Van Lanschot Kempen acquired Hof Hoorneman Bankiers, a Dutch private bank.

+In July 2025, ING Group finalised the acquisition of a 17.6% stake in Van Lanschot Kempen, thus bringing its totale share to 20.3%.

+Mercier Van Lanschot

+Mercier Van Lanschot was established in 2024 through the merger of Van Lanschot Belgium, established as Van Lanschot Kempen's Belgium presence in 1991, and Mercier Vanderlinden, which was established in 2000.

+After the sale of the family participations in AnHyp (Antwerpse Hypotheekkas), Devos-Lemmens and Frisk, the Mercier and Vanderlinden families decided to entrust the management of their assets to Stéphane Mercier and Thomas Vanderlinden.
+Their objective was to protect and grow the purchasing power of family assets for future generations.

+In July 2021, Van Lanschot Kempen acquired a 70% interest in Mercier Vanderlinden.
+In December 2022, Van Lanschot Kempen acquired the remaining 30% interest in Mercier Vanderlinden, at the time, with Mercier Vanderlinden becoming reference shareholders at Van Lanschot Kempen.
+In January 2024, Mercier Vanderlinden and Van Lanschot Belgium were rebranded Mercier Van Lanschot.